seinwave/fuck-im-hungry/readme.md

 Many people struggle with binge-eating.
 It's a problem I wrestle with, myself.

-I thought a web-based intervention might be helpful for three reasons.
+I thought a web-based intervention might be helpful for two reasons.

 1. **It's a discrete behavior.**